 Kittens begin to erupt their first teeth about three weeks after birth.

 Do kittens get a fever when teething?

-Kittens may experience problems such as fever, loss of appetite and bad breath when teething or changing teeth (temporary teeth falling out and replacing them with permanent teeth).
+Kittens may experience fever, loss of appetite, and bad breath when teething or changing teeth (temporary teeth falling out and replacing with permanent teeth).
 Sometimes, some kittens may experience light bleeding during the teething period.

-Kittens teeth itch.
-This is a normal situation.
-Because kittens may have itchy teeth when they are teething or during the period of tooth replacement (temporary teeth fall out and permanent teeth erupt in their place).
+Kitten's teeth itch.
+This is a typical situation because kittens may have itchy teeth when they are teething or during tooth replacement (temporary teeth fall out, and permanent teeth erupt in their place).

 When does kitten tooth itch go away?

 Tooth itch in kittens can last from 8 months to 1 year of age.
 After the permanent teeth, that is, the adult teeth, of the kittens who are 1 year old at the latest, the tooth itch will end.

 The kittens' teeth fall out during the tooth change period.
 During this period, the first teeth, namely milk teeth, fall out, and permanent teeth emerge.
 Kittens will have their permanent teeth, as well as their incisors, erupted 12 to 16 weeks after birth.